webix-hub/docs/data/api/refs/ui.forminput.md

 - api/link/ui.forminput_hidden_config.md - defines whether the view will be hidden initially
 - api/link/ui.forminput_id_config.md - the component ID
 - api/link/ui.forminput_label_config.md - legend of fieldset
-- api/ui.forminput_labelalign_config.md -
+- api/ui.forminput_labelalign_config.md - the alignment of a label towards its container
-- api/ui.forminput_labelwidth_config.md -
+- api/ui.forminput_labelwidth_config.md - the width of the label
 - api/link/ui.forminput_maxheight_config.md - sets the maximum height for the view
 - api/link/ui.forminput_maxwidth_config.md - sets the maximum width for the view
 - api/link/ui.forminput_minheight_config.md - sets the minimal height for the view
 - api/link/ui.forminput_minwidth_config.md - sets the minimal width for the view
-- api/ui.forminput_value_config.md -
+- api/ui.forminput_value_config.md - sets the initial value for the control wrapped into FormInput
 - api/link/ui.forminput_width_config.md - sets the width of the component
 }}